sushmita222/SampleTest/README.md

-1. Write  a Python program to print a fibonacci series
+1. Write a program to draw a line using DDA.

-2. Write a Python program to check whether the number is prime, even or odd number